grimm00/SteamDeck-Recording-Fix/solutions/mangopeel-transparent/README.md

 # MangoPeel Transparent Overlay Solution

+⚠️ **IMPORTANT NOTICE**: This solution has known reliability issues.
+The MangoPeel plugin's preset system may not consistently apply changes, making this solution unreliable for many users.

+**Recommended Alternative**: If you experience issues with this solution, try the [Direct MangoHud Configuration](../mangohud-direct/) instead, which is more reliable and doesn't depend on plugin functionality.

 ## Overview

 This solution uses MangoPeel's transparent overlay to prevent Steam Deck recording choppiness.
-It's the **easiest and most user-friendly** solution for users who already have MangoPeel installed.
+While it can be user-friendly when working, it has known reliability issues with the preset system.

 ## How It Works